Chile, Volcano Puyehue, June 2011

 In other words, they determined that through an understanding of events leading up to these geological

-hazards, that they could be predicted in advance with a high level of reliability.
+hazards, that they could gteatly improve the predictive capability for earthquakes.
 Further, it has been shown that a combination

 of the leading-edge technology employed by the IEVPC science team can lead to a substantial improvement in the lead time from

 precursor signal detection to the actual CGE event transpiring.